 What about medical marijuana?

 Not much is known about how marijuana helps MS. But it's been shown to safely ease pain and muscle spasms that can make it hard to walk or speak.
-If you live in a state with medical weed, you can ask your doctor if it may help you.
+If you live in a state with medical marijuana, you can ask your doctor if it may help you.